-- 1. Purpose
+- I. Purpose

-- 2. Quality Charter Authorizing Principles
+- II.
+Quality Charter Authorizing Principles

-- 3. Quality Charter Authorizing Standards
+- III.
+Quality Charter Authorizing Standards

-1. Purpose
+I. Purpose

 These quality charter authorizing standards are adopted pursuant to the Tennessee High Quality Charter Schools Act.
-Passed in 2017, this Act amended T.C.A. § 49-13-108 to require chartering authorities to adopt policies and practices for quality charter school authorizing standards as approved by the State Board of Education.
+Passed in 2017, this Act amended T.C.A. § 49-13-108 to require authorizers to adopt policies and practices for quality charter school authorizing standards as approved by the State Board of Education.
 These authorizing standards consist of the principles and standards outlined below and are based on the National Association of Charter School Authorizers' Principles and Standards for Quality Charter School Authorizing.
 The principles represent the overarching values that authorizers should be guided by in all aspects of their work.
 The standards are essential practices that should govern the day-to-day operation of charter authorizers in the state.

-Chartering authorities shall provide annual assurance of their adoption of these quality charter authorizing standards (inclusive of the principles and standards outlined below) as part of their submission of the annual authorizing report to the Department of Education as required by T.C.A. § 49-13-120.
+Authorizers shall provide annual assurance of their adoption of these quality charter authorizing standards (inclusive of the principles and standards outlined below) as part of their submission of the annual authorizing report to the Department of Education as required by T.C.A. § 49-13-120 and shall be periodically evaluated on these standards by the State Board of Education.

-2. Quality Charter Authorizing Principles
+II.
+Quality Charter Authorizing Principles